 Skip to main content

-As access to the Internet is spreading in more locations and becoming affordable, work-from-home possibilities have become pretty natural.
+As access to the Internet is spreading in more locations and becoming affordable to more people, the work-from-home possibilities turn into something quite natural.
 The so-called "online jobs" are on the rise.

 And for a good reason.
-Flexibility, convenience, and more free time are tempting and highly sought after by potential workers.
+Flexibility, convenience, more free time - all those are tempting and highly sought after by potential workers.
 No wonder the best online offers have a lot of competition.

-As people become increasingly interested in such a lifestyle, the need for a reality check arises.
-Questions about remote work pop up once you begin living and working in a home office.
+As people start to be increasingly interested in such a lifestyle, the need for a reality check arises.
+Once you begin living and working in a home office questions about it pop up.

 Are work-from-home jobs what we expect them to be?
 Is it all so glamorous and effortless as in those advertisements of young girls and boys working from anywhere around the world?

-In this article, I'd like to share the positive and not-so-positive sides of being a remote worker through the eyes of someone working from home for the past eight years.
+In this article, I'd like to share the positive and not-so-positive sides of being a remote worker through the eyes of someone who have been working from home for the past eight years.

 One of the advantages that remote jobs offer is the productivity level.
-Working in an office comes in a package: your colleagues asking questions and your manager checking on you.
+Working in an office comes in a package together with your colleagues asking you questions, and your manager checking on you.

 These are distractions that you can't avoid in an office environment.
 It is expected that when you reduce the noise and perform your job from a quiet and comfortable place, such as your couch, productivity will get better.

 While it is true that there will be no distractions from the office, it doesn't mean that you will have the luxury of a quiet space to work in.
-Home offers the safety of a known environment but might also be a source of multiple noises.
+Home offers the safety of a known environment, but might be as well a source of multiple noises.

-If you live with other people, you will hear your family members doing housework or talking between themselves.
-Outside noises like baby crying, construction work, etc., can also take away your focus from you, especially if the inside is very quiet and the contrast is significant.
+Unless you live alone, you will hear your family members doing housework or talking between themselves.
+Outside noises like baby crying, construction work, etc. can also take away your focus from you, especially if the inside is very quiet and the contrast is huge.

-Being flexible in your job is excellent, but unfortunately, it doesn't come with all remote positions, not to the extent we desire before we land the job.
+Being flexible in your job is great, but unfortunately, it doesn't come with all remote positions, and not to the extent we desire before we land the job.

 Here is a practical example:

-I was working in a company that had the following rules for all participants in the project: work from within the country you reside in and from a private place (no coffee shops, crowded areas, etc.).
+I was working in a company that has the following rules for all participants in the project: work from within the country you are residing, and work from a private place (no coffee shops, crowded areas, etc.).

-This automatically means reduced flexibility - you cannot travel abroad and work simultaneously.
-Indeed, you can have holidays in a different country, but nobody will pay you for that.
+This automatically means reduced flexibility - you cannot travel abroad and work at the same time.
+Certainly, you can have holidays in a different country, but nobody will pay you for that.
 In terms of work, it means lost hours and money.

-If you want to work from the local cafeteria, you must first check whether this is appropriate for your company.
-If you signed a NDA (Non-Disclosure Agreement), you will not be able to work at places where people will have the chance to see your screen.
+If you want to work from the local cafeteria, the first thing you need to check is whether it is appropriate for the company you work with.
+If you signed a NDA (Non-Disclosure Agreement) you will not be able to work at places where people will have the chance to see your screen.

-Having representative clothes or suits to go to work is no longer necessary.
-These are all main expenses strongly tied to office jobs.
+It is no longer necessary to have special clothes or suits to go to work.
+These are all major expenses strongly tied to office jobs.

-Reducing many of the types of expenses doesn't mean that others will remain the same.
-While all these expectations are accurate (clothes, transportation, meals), other costs replace them.
-These are equipment, an Internet connection, and any devices you need (e.g., a headset).
+Reducing many of the types of expenses doesn't mean that other types will remain the same.
+While all these expectations are true (clothes, transportation, meals), other expenses replace them.
+These are equipment, internet, and any devices you will need (e.g. headset).

-Since you will be spending most of your time at home working, you should also expect an increase in utility bills (I bet you still need to consider that!).
-It's also important to note that if you want to be productive and efficient in your work, you must invest in a quality laptop.
+Since you will be spending most of your time at home working, you should also expect an increase in utility bills (I bet you haven't thought of that!).
+It's also important to note that if you want to be productive and efficient in your work, you will need to invest in a quality laptop.

-When they start working from home, many expect it to be a fun, exciting, liberating, and adventurous experience.
-The way to travel around the world with your laptop if you want to and enjoy life for its beauty.
+Many people expect that when they start working from home it will be a fun, exciting, liberating, and adventurous experience.
+The way to travel around the world with your laptop if you want to, and enjoy life for its beauty.

-Nobody is entirely free.
+Nobody is completely free.
 Yes, working from home is liberating.
 It is flexible.
 It is a dream.
 But at the end of the day, it is still "work".

-That means you will still need to deal with concentration issues, deadlines, the amount of work required, etc. Freedom is the reality, but only up to a certain extent.
+That means that you will still have struggles with concentration, deadlines, the amount of work required by you, etc. The freedom is real, but it is only up to a certain extent.

 It's the other way around now.
 Your schedule gets adjusted according to your other appointments.

-You can manage your time however you wish with a flexible schedule.
-The real question is, "How good are you at time management?"
+You can indeed manage your time however you wish with a flexible schedule.
+The real question here is: "How good are you at time management?"

 You want to go on a holiday with a friend, and you can adjust your schedule to fit theirs.
 However, since your friend is still working in an office, a request for leave would still be required.

-You can have the freedom to choose your dates for a holiday only if you go alone or with people on a flexible schedule.
-In all other cases, you must adjust to someone else's schedule and paid leave.
+You can have the freedom to choose your dates for a holiday only if you go alone or with people who are on a flexible schedule as well.
+In all other cases, you would need to adjust to someone else's schedule and paid leaves.

-You are working and focused on reading instructions for a task, but a family member or your child needs to ask you something.
-You interrupt your job, forgetting the last sentence you read to pay attention to your immediate surroundings.
+You are working and you are focused on reading some instructions for a task, but a family member or your child needs to ask you something.
+You interrupt your job, forgetting the last sentence you read, to pay attention to your immediate surroundings.
 Once you are done answering this person, you go back to work, only to be interrupted again in ten minutes or less.

-You are busy all day with appointments with the doctor, attending an event, and meeting friends you haven't seen for a long time, and you go back home late in the evening.
-You have a deadline, so it's time to return to work.
-After running around all day, that's the last thing you want to do, and you will probably need more productivity that day.
+You were busy all day with appointments with the doctor, attending an event, meeting friends you haven't seen for a long time, and you go back home late in the evening.
+You have a deadline to follow so it's time to get back to work.
+The only problem is that after running around all day long that's the last thing you want to do and you will probably be not so productive that day.

-Other things to consider are boundaries with your family regarding the work/break schedule you want to establish at home.
-Being constantly interrupted leads to lower productivity and, eventually, more mistakes.
+Other things to take into consideration are boundaries with your family regarding the work/break schedule you want to establish for yourself at your home.
+Being constantly interrupted leads to lower productivity, and eventually more mistakes.

 Is Working Remotely Better than an Office Job?

 For me, the answer is definitely yes.
-Despite all the struggles and new and challenging skills, I had to learn along the way.
-With the right attitude, anyone can turn most expectations into a reality and a dream come true.
+Despite all the struggles, despite the new and challenging skills I had to learn on the way.
+With the right attitude, anyone can turn most of the expectations into a reality and a dream come true.

 We should always strive for the best jobs that help us reveal our full potential and make us a valuable part of society.